 Most people will want to give the broadest authorization to emergency contacts that they plan to rely upon to take care of them if the patient cannot manage their own affairs or need other assistance but also may sign other HIPAA authorizations for others that allow much more limited access.

 Patients can vary the amount, circumstances and duration that a HIPAA authorization allows a person to obtain their health information by completing separate authorizations specifying the parameters and circumstances that it allows the listed person(s) to get the information.
-Patients also can easily change or revoke these authorizations anytime.
+Patients also can easily change or revoke these authorizations at any time.

 Ideally, a patient will complete and give individuals who are their emergency contact a copy of the signed HIPAA authorization IN advance.
 To be effective, these documents must include not only the page with the patient signatures but the disclosures that go with them.

-- Durable Medical Power Of Attorney Gives Caregiver Power To Make Decisions When Patient Incapacitated
+- Durable Medical Power Of Attorney To Make Decisions When Patient Incapacitated

 Most healthy adults overlook the importance of empowering a trusted family member, friend or other individual the adult trusts to act on the individual’s behalf if he or she becomes incapacitated.
 Since incapacity can happen unexpectedly, every adult ideally should have a durable medical power of attorney appointing someone the patient trusts to make medical decisions for the patient if the patient temporarily or permanently becomes unable to make medical decisions or to communicate their decisions to the healthcare provider.